 Metadata Extraction Workflows in Automated Archival Ingestion

-The end-to-end extraction and normalization flow moves a raw asset from source bytes to a persisted, audited preservation record, as shown below.
+The end-to-end control flow moves a raw asset from source bytes to a persisted, audited preservation record, as shown below.

 Source metadata is extracted, normalized, mapped to controlled vocabularies, and persisted only after passing schema validation, with every operation captured in an immutable audit trail.